 This is a question that many tax advisors are frequently asked and understanding the differences between the two concepts and knowing your resulting tax obligations is of paramount importance.
-Careful planning to determine your residency status and a review of your domicile could potentially mitigate an unexpected tax liability.
+Careful planning to determine your residency status and a review of your domicile could potentially mitigate unexpected tax liability.

 Whilst your domicile status is important from an income tax and capital gains tax (CGT) perspective, it is particularly important in estate planning and considering whether there is any exposure to inheritance tax (IHT).